-Directors may ask the Chairman and CEO to invite the Company's principal executives to attend meetings of the Board of Directors or its committees so as to interview them on topics related to the exercise of their functions, including when executive corporate officers are absent.
+Directors may ask the chairman and CEO to invite the Company's principal executives to attend meetings of the board of directors or its committees so as to interview them on topics related to the exercise of their functions, including when executive corporate officers are absent.
 In the latter case, the relevant executive corporate officers must be informed in advance.
-The Board shall decide by a majority vote of members present or represented whether or not these executives will be present and interviewed.
-In the event of a tied vote, the Chairman of the Board shall have the casting vote providing he is chairing the meeting.
-The minutes of Board of Directors' meetings shall include the questions put to the executives as well as their answers.
+The minutes of board of directors' meetings shall include the questions put to the executives as well as their answers.